 A quarterly survey of water quality across the catchment.
-Volunteers use simple test kits to measure the levels of two widespread nutrient pollutants, nitrate and phosphate, in their local streams, ponds, ditches and in the one and only River Thame.
+Volunteers use simple test kits to measure the levels of two widespread nutrient pollutants, nitrate and phosphate, in their local streams, ponds, ditches and in the River Thame.

 Freshwater wildlife has evolved for millions of years in low nutrient conditions and so requires these conditions to survive, especially sensitive and many of our now rarest wetland plants and animals.
 When nutrients are added they act like fertilizer, causing fast growing and vigorous species, such as algae, to out compete slower growing and more sensitive species.
 In extreme cases the water can turn green and smelly.
 However the effects can be much more subtle than this, so even if water looks clear, it doesn’t necessary mean it is un-impacted by pollution.